MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 ### Update the DNS name and other variables

-Update the Azure cloud DNS name to the on-premises application's DNS name.
+Update the Azure cloud DNS name to the on-premises Moodle application's DNS name.

 1. Open the configuration file: